 James acts for both claimants and defendants, and his clients include high net worth individuals, private/family offices, investment funds, financial institutions and professional service providers.

 - Adole Akinluyi & Ors v HSBC UK Bank Plc.
 James leads the team acting for the claimants, who are 175 individual investors in a film investment product known as Eclipse.
 It is alleged that HSBC is liable for losses as a consequence of its role in devising and promoting the product to investors.

 - David McClean & Ors v Andrew Thornhill KC .
 James led the team acting for 110 claimants in this landmark claim against a tax KC who had allowed his opinion to be used to sell a tax incentivised investment scheme.

 - The Ingenious Litigation.
 Acted for a group of the nearly 500 claimants in one of the largest pieces of group litigation to be brought before the courts outside the formal GLO regime, against more than 20 defendants in respect of their roles in promoting and advising on various film investment products.

 - The Blair Partnership & Ors v SRLV Accountants (a firm).
 Acted for the claimants, who are well-known literary agents, in a professional negligence claim against their former accountants for advice given in connection with the acquisition and restructuring of their business.

 - Premier Engineering Limited & Ors v Townsend Harrison Limited & Begbies Traynor LLP.
 Acted for the claimants in relation to insolvency and accounting advice given in the context of employee benefit trust arrangements.

-James is ranked in The Legal 500 for tax-based professional negligence work and is described as “an outstanding litigator.
-He has a keen mind and always thinks several steps ahead” and “combining a particularly astute legal brain with hard-edged commerciality”.
+James is ranked in The Legal 500 for tax-based professional negligence work and is described as “an outstanding litigator [who] has a keen mind and always thinks several steps ahead” and “combining a particularly astute legal brain with hard-edged commerciality”.